Harm Reduction

 Drug alerts

 Drug alerts are a fast and easy way to inform people who use drugs and community members, of potentially toxic drugs circulating in our community that are causing drug poisonings/overdoses.
-Northwestern Health Unit works with people who use drugs and other community agencies to identify these potential drug toxicities and drug contaminants.
+Northwestern Health Unit works with people who use drugs and other community agencies to identify these potential drug toxicities and drug contaminants; you can also report adverse drug events to help with this.
 Staying informed will help our community to stay healthy.

 The Northwestern Health Unit has issued the following Drug Alerts: